 Fall Formal Recruitment

-Fall formal recruitment occurs between move-in day and the first day of class.
+Fall formal recruitment occurs prior to the beginning of classes.
 Interested women fill out an online application and attend an educational session about the recruitment process.
 Over three days, women visit each chapter and meet the members.
 Recruitment counselors will assist and answer any questions that women may have.